PrestaShop vs Shopify: Compare E-commerce Platforms

 📌 Pro Tip: Try a PrestaShop payment gateway that lets you manage your entire payment stack from a single platform while managing payment security for you.

-• Payment gateways.
-With payment gateways and other add-ons available, you can offer your customers a wide range of payment options.
+- Payment gateways.
+With payment gateways and other add-ons, you can offer your customers a wide range of payment options.

 PrestaShop cons

-• Knowledge needed.
-For anything more than the basic store, you’ll have to have a good technical understanding or hire a developer.
-This can cost money and time.
+- Knowledge needed.
+For anything more than the basic store, you may need to hire a developer, costing you money and time.

-• Extras.
+- Extras.
 You’ll have to find your own hosting, domain, and security to get properly set up.
-Having said that, PrestaShop will point you in the direction of their partners who look after that side of things.
+Having said that, PrestaShop has partners who look after that side of things.

 Shopify cons

-• Features you’ll never use.
-Some of Shopify’s features are incredible but they may be of zero use to your business.
-As they come as part of a package, you pay for them anyway.
+- Features you’ll never use.
+Some of Shopify’s features are incredible but they may be useless to your business.
+They come as part of a package, so you pay for them anyway.

 PrestaShop vs Shopify: key features